dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="customer-dashboard.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
-Profile information and list of all future trips currently booked.
-Status of each trip shows OK or Cancellations if an legs of the trip are affected by a strike.
-Viewing trips details shows all legs of trip and which legs are cancelled due to strike, if applicable.
+Profile information, list of all future trips currently booked, and list of previous trips with prices paid.
+Status of each upcoming trip shows OK or Cancellations if any legs of the trip are affected by a strike.
+Viewing trip details shows all legs of trip and which legs are cancelled due to strike, if applicable.
 Trip can then be re-routed at no additional charge.
 </td>
 </tr>
 </table>